 - Identify and provide a quantitative assessment of the main noise and vibration generating sources during demolition, site preparation, bulk excavation, construction.
-Outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land. - Identify and assess operational noise, including consideration of any public-address system, school bell, mechanical services (e.g. air conditioning plant), use of any school hall for concerts etc. (both during and outside school hours) and any out of hours community use of school facilities, and outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land. - · Relevant Policies and Guidelines: - o NSW Noise Policy for Industry 2017 (EPA) - o Interim Construction Noise Guideline (DECC) - o Assessing Vibration: A Technical Guideline 2006 - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning 2008) - o Australian Standard 2363:1999 Acoustics Measurement of noise from helicopter operations.
+Outline measures to minimise and mitigate the potential noise impacts on surrounding occupiers of land. - · Identify and provide a quantitative assessment of the potential noise and vibration impacts on the identified sensitive receivers due to the operations of the carpark.

+- Fact Sheets A and B to the NSW Noise Policy for Industry 2017 (NSW Environment Protection Authority (EPA)) - · Interim Construction Noise Guideline (Department of Environment and Climate Change, 2009) - · Assessing Vibration: A Technical Guideline 2006 (Department of Environment and Conservation, 2006) - Development Near Rail Corridors and Busy Roads Interim Guideline (Department of Planning, 2008)